 The fisheries management fee does not apply to rapids and currents in waters with migratory fish, prohibited areas, special sites that require a specific permit, and the Åland Islands.
 You can find more information on exceptions to the common fishing rights at Kalastusrajoitus.fi.

 - Kuusamo’s river fishing season spans from 1st June - 31st August.
 Lure and fly-fishing is allowed on the rivers; using live bait in waters with trout, grayling and whitefish is prohibited.
 Fishing is restricted from Monday midday to Tuesday midday.

 - Angling with live bait in Finland’s lakes and ponds is everyman’s right.
 In rivers this is allowed in areas marked for the purpose.

 - Check the fishing permit prices and sales points of most popular permits, for lure fishing, permits to the special waters mentioned below and bait fishing permits of some local fishermen's associations.
 Stella Polaris's webshop sells following licences: Upper Kitkajoki, lower Kuusinkijoki, Kitka-Oulanka (rivers); Kitkajärvi, Virrankylä, Järvi-Kuusamo (lakes).
 (See Activities - Fishing licences.)

 - Feel free to find out more information about the the Fishing Licence System in Finland.

 Fishing areas in Kuusamo

-- Kuusinkijoki River bait fishing permit: The main channel from the frontier zone up to Myllykoski, not valid for the tributaries.
+- Kuusinkijoki River fishing permit: The main channel from the frontier zone up to Myllykoski, not valid for the tributaries.

 - Kitkajoki River, upper course: The waters from Lake Kitkajärvi down to the border of the National Park.
 (Kiveskoski rapids - Aallokkokoski rapids)